Have Questions?

 951-784-8010

-Western Clinical Hlth Servs (WCHS) is an alcohol and drug rehab facility for individuals residing in Grand Terrace and its surrounding areas while struggling with a drug and alcohol use disorder .
+Western Clinical Hlth Servs (WCHS) is an alcohol and drug rehab facility for individuals residing in Grand Terrace, CA. and its surrounding areas while struggling with a drug and alcohol use disorder .
 It provides services like group therapy, individual psychotherapy, rational emotive behavioral therapy, couple/family therapy, behavior modification, cognitive/behavior therapy and more, that are in keeping with its philosophy of the treatments that have been proved to work.

 Western Clinical Hlth Servs (WCHS) believes in individualized care to ensure that their patients achieve the best possible results.
 The addiction treatment facility also specializes in other treatments like self-help groups, child care for clients children, transgender or (LGBT) clients, treatment for spanish-speaking clients, veterans, housing services - among many others.
 Many of these services are also provided by Western Clinical Hlth Servs (WCHS) in various settings like inpatient treatment facilities, short term treatment centers, outpatient detoxification programs, long term treatment facilities, outpatient substance abuse treatment services, as well as others.

 Further, it has aftercare programs created to help you find permanent stability.
-These services have made sure that Western Clinical Hlth Servs (WCHS) has a special place within Grand Terrace and its surrounding area, especially because they promote positive long term outcomes for the people who enroll into this alcohol and drug treatment program.
+These services have made sure that Western Clinical Hlth Servs (WCHS) has a special place within Grand Terrace, CA. and its surrounding area, especially because they promote positive long term outcomes for the people who enroll into this alcohol and drug treatment program.
 Lastly, Western Clinical Hlth Servs (WCHS) accepts private pay, private insurance, payment assistance, military insurance, state education funds, state welfare or child and family services funds and others.

 Commonly Asked Questions about Addiction and Treatment